billiegoatin/BNOTES/toolbox.md

 # Toolbox

+@TODO: Add these to your toolbox!
+Add references to Hydra
+Vmsplice
+Sudo -L

 >My mission is to create a list of "goto's" for myself when I do CTF's, Incident Response, or other CyberSecurity based activities.

 [Ports](#ports)